CSRF is one of the most known web application vulnerabilities, but, it could be pretty hard to understand it deeply.

 Curiously, people usually understand XSS or SQL injection better than CSRF, even if they are more tricky in my opinion.

-My guess is that they lack the right basics of how the HTTP protocol works.
+I guess that they lack the right basics of how the HTTP protocol works.

 That’s why before starting with the gist of the article, I would like to briefly introduce the parts of HTTP that are essential to understanding the CSRF attack.